HEIGVD-Course-DAI/dai-lab-protocoldesign/specs/andrecostaaa_amouti/protocol.md

 After connecting, the server sends a list of commands

 When disconnecting, the client sends a message informing the server that he would like to close the connection.
-The server will the close the connection.
+The server will then close the connection.